-BUENOS AIRES, Argentina -- Argentina's Supreme Court upheld the country's glacier protection law Tuesday, rejecting an effort by mining giant Barrick Gold Corp. to have it declared unconstitutional.
+BUENOS AIRES, Argentina -- Argentina's Supreme Court has upheld the country's glacier protection law, rejecting an effort by mining giant Barrick Gold Corp. to have it declared unconstitutional.

 Barrick argued that the 2010 law could affect its projects near glacial areas in Argentina.
-But the top court said Barrick had not proved that the law curbing mining on and around the country's glaciers to protect water supplies caused any damage to the company.
+But the top court said Barrick had not proved that the law curbing mining on and around the country's glaciers caused any damage to the company.

 Barrick owns Pascua-Lama, a high-altitude mine that straddles the Argentina-Chile border.
 It also runs the Veladero mine in Argentina's San Juan province.

 Representatives at Barrick could not immediately be reached for comment.